An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Model Structures on Enriched Categories

-In this section we describe the model structures on our categories of interest, as well as an auxiliary category, the category $\grpdcat$ of categories enriched in (ordinary) groupoids.
+In this section we describe the model structures on our categories of interest, as well as a few auxiliary categories: the category $\gpdcat$ of categories enriched in (ordinary) groupoids, the category $\trackdgcataug$ of (augmented) categories tensor-enriched in the category $\ch$ of chain complexes over a varying groupoid, and the category $\trackchaincat$ of (unaugmented) categories cartesian-enriched in $\ch$.
 The model structure we describe on $\tensorcrossedcat$ is constructed as an application of the theory of Dwyer-Kan model structures developed by Muro \cite{Muro2012}, or alternately the work of Berger and Moerdijk \cite{BergerMoerdijk2012}.
-The other model structures are already well-known, though in the case $\cartcrossedcat$ we give a more compact description than previously known based on the construction of generating acylic cofibrations given by Muro in \cite{Muro2012}.
+Similarly for both $\trackdgcataug$ and $\trackchaincat$, which are detailed in \cite{Strong2026}.
+The other model structures (on $\ssetcat$ and $\gpdcat$) are already well-known.